 The diagnosis of NPD can be made by a mental and behavioral health professional using DSM-5 diagnostic guidelines.
 There are no laboratory tests to diagnose any of the identified personality disorders.
 Instead, a careful interview and/or standardized questionnaires are used by the health care professional to obtain information, with a focus on the identification of long-term patterns of thinking, feeling, behaving and interacting that have caused ongoing distress or problems in relationships and life situations.
 The health care professional will determine if the key symptoms of NPD are present, while identifying and/or ruling out other mental health disorders that may be present.
 A medical history, physical exam and the use of various diagnostic tests—such as blood tests—are often important to rule out physical health problems as a cause of the symptoms.

 How is narcissistic personality disorder treated?

-There is no known cure for narcissistic personality disorder, but psychotherapy (a type of counseling) might help the person learn to relate to others in a more positive and rewarding way.
-Psychotherapy tries to provide the person with greater insight into his or her problems and attitudes in the hope that this will change behavior.
-The goal of therapy is to help the person develop a better self-esteem and more realistic expectations of others.
-Medicine might be used to treat the distressing symptoms, such as behavioral problems, that might occur with this disorder.
+There is no known cure for narcissistic personality disorder, but counseling might help the person learn to relate to others in a more positive and rewarding way.
+One goal of counseling is to provide the person with greater insight into his or her problems and attitudes in the hope that this will change behavior.
+Another goal of therapy may be to help the person develop sturdier, less inflated self-esteem and more realistic expectations of others.
+Medication might be used to treat the distressing symptoms, such as anxiety or sad mood that might occur with this disorder.

 What are the complications of narcissistic personality disorder?